Hecate946/Neutra/README.md

 dumpsettings: DMs you a file of server settings.

-dumptimezones: DMs you a file of time zones.

 dumpusers: DMs you a file of server members.

 dumpvoicechannels: DMs you a file of voice channels.

-dumpwarns: DMs you a file of server bans.
+dumpwarns: DMs you a file of server warns.
 ```

 ### Help